vuminhtuanhvtc/gesturesensor/README.md

 ## How It Works

-1. GestureSensor connects to your Frigate instance via MQTT to receive person detection events
+1. GestureSensor connects to your Frigate instance via MQTT to receive person detection events.
-2. When a person is detected, it analyzes the camera feed for hand gestures using [MediaPipe](https://google.github.io/mediapipe/)
+2. When a person is detected, it analyzes the camera feed for hand gestures using [MediaPipe](https://google.github.io/mediapipe/).
-3. If Double-Take integration is enabled, it first checks for face matches before processing gestures
+3. If Double-Take integration is enabled, it first checks for face matches before processing gestures.
+4. By default, gestures are only analyzed if Double-Take finds a match.
+5. If `detect_all_results` is enabled in the Double-Take configuration, GestureSensor will process all images regardless of Double-Take’s recognition result.
-4. Results are published to MQTT for use with home automation systems like Home Assistant
+6. Results are published to MQTT for use with home automation systems like Home Assistant.

 Supported gestures include:
 - Forward